baulk/baulk/ReadMe.md

 ## Baulk Usage and Details

 The command line parameters of baulk are roughly divided into three parts.
 The first part is `option`, which is used to specify or set some variables; the second part is `command`, which is the baulk subcommand, including installation and uninstallation, upgrade, update, freeze, unfreeze, etc. Command; the third part is the args following the command.
-Of course, specific orders and specific analyses cannot be rigidly understood.

 ```txt
 baulk - Minimal Package Manager for Windows